Why Buy Vintage? 9 Thoughtful Reasons to Choose Pre-Loved

 It simply feels better to furnish your home with pieces that already have history, heart and a lighter footprint.
 So let’s dive a little deeper.
 Here’s why I love vintage so much — and why I think you will, too.

-Vintage is Chic
+1. Vintage Is Chic

 Every room benefits from a vintage or antique statement piece — something with presence, patina, and a story behind it.
-A hall stand that has welcomed guests for a century, an antique sideboard repurposed as a TV unit, a grand timber bed in the master bedroom, or a vintage desk in the study — these pieces anchor a room and never go out of style.
+A hall stand that has welcomed guests for a century, an antique sideboard repurposed as a TV unit, a grand timber bed in the master bedroom, or a vintage desk in the study: these pieces anchor a room and never go out of style.

-Vintage is Unique
+2. Vintage Is Unique

 Ask yourself: do you want a home that looks like a display home… or one that tells your story?